paulross/pprune-calc/AN-24_Nizhneangarsk/ReadMe.md

 The aircraft's ground speed can be calculated from video A by:

-* Taking the differential of the aircraft position when overflying landmarks.
+* The differential of the aircraft's position when overflying landmarks.
 * Directly from the aircraft's rate of passage over the runway slabs.

 Here is the ground speed by the two techniques.
 The right hand graph shows the comparison where the two measurements overlap: